 - Head for Ras Al Jinz and visit the turtle reserves

-From Sur head to Wahiba Sands, a vast, magnificent desert of rolling dunes.
-Explore the desert landscape by camel back and enjoy a bespoke “glamping” experience, with food prepared by your own private chef.
+From Sur's head to Wahiba Sands, a vast, magnificent desert of rolling dunes.
+Explore the desert landscape by camelback and enjoy a bespoke “glamping” experience, with food prepared by your own private chef.
 Walk the red-flecked dunes at sunset for an unforgettable experience and spend time learning the culture of the Bedouins; the Sands are home to nomadic Arab tribes of 3,000 or more.

-Salalah, nestled in the Dhofar Mountains, is Oman’s second largest city and the biggest seaport in the Arab Peninsula.
-Visit Salalah during Khareef (monsoon) season when the mountains turn tropically lush and green and their waterfalls roar.
-Stay at the Al Baleed Resort Salalalh by Anantara.
+Salalah, nestled in the Dhofar Mountains, is Oman’s second-largest city and the biggest seaport in the Arab Peninsula.
+Visit Salalah during Khareef (monsoon season) when the mountains turn tropically lush and green and their waterfalls roar.
+Stay at the Al Baleed Resort Salalah by Anantara.

 Musandam, a mountainous peninsula separated from Oman itself by the United Arab Emirates, is nothing short of magic, a ferociously beautiful, jagged coastline with khors (fjords) and rightly known as the Norway of Arabia.
-Explore Musandam’s villages, drive its cliff-hugging roads and cruise the Musandam's awe-inspiring coast, alive withy dolphins.
+Explore Musandam’s villages, drive its cliff-hugging roads, and cruise the Musandam's awe-inspiring coast, alive with dolphins.

-There’s a big, adrenaline-pumping adventure waiting for you in the Empty Quarter, Oman’s huge sandy desert.
-It’s dune bashing – skilled drivers take you up, down and around the desert’s massive sand dunes.
+A big, adrenaline-pumping adventure is waiting for you in the Empty Quarter, Oman’s huge sandy desert.
+It’s dune bashing – skilled drivers take you up, down, and around the desert’s massive sand dunes.
 Spend the day racing through the sea of endless golden sand and boundless dunes by 4x4 vehicle before retiring to a night of traditional Bedouin hospitality under the stars.